nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 			________________________________________________________
 ```

+> 💡 Tip
-Tip: You may enter another workout, say workout 2, while you are currently in one workout, say workout 1.
+>* You may enter another workout, say workout 2, while you are currently in one workout, say workout 1.
 You may also add, remove, edit exercises in workout 2 while you are in workout 1.
 For example,
 ```